AZubaidi/trouvaille/README.md

 ## Overview

-_What is your app?
-Brief description in a couple of sentences._

 Trouvaille is how you find your next travel destination.\
 Narrow down destination points that you didn't know you wanted through quick photo 1v1s.\
 Every destination point will have images to help you choose based on how you feel.\